A well-crafted instructional designer resume can help you stand out from other applicants so you can land your dream job.

 Make sure that the employer can reach you through your contact information.

 The email address you provide in your contact section should make you sound like a serious contender.
 If I use email addresses like [email protected] or [email protected], a prospective employer may question my judgment or maturity.
-A current work email would is not an appropriate choice; neither is a shared or family email address.
+A current work email is also not an appropriate choice; neither is a shared or family email address.

 Use an easy-to-remember email address containing your first and last name, without a cutesy or provocative theme.

 Your contact information should also include a reliable telephone number.
 The number should connect a caller to a phone that you will be sure to answer.
-I would take the risk of another person answering my phone with loud music playing or a child having a temper tantrum in the background.
+I wouldn’t take the risk of another person answering my phone with loud music playing or a child having a temper tantrum in the background.